Users with administrative privileges can add/edit values for existing lookup or status lists, and create new lookup lists.

 Lookup Lists can be associated with user-defined fields on request, portfolio, asset, task, or project entities.

-PPM Pro provide the following set of lookup lists
+PPM Pro provides the following set of lookup lists

 Default values are provided for almost all lookup and status Lists; you can edit or delete the default values as you see fit to better match your organizational terminology and processes.